 Choosing a microATX motherboard

-Using a motherboard can be hard, especially when you’re trying to figure out which one will work best with your gaming PC.
+Using a motherboard can be hard, especially when you’re trying to build your own gaming pc.
 What is a microATX motherboard?
 How does it differ from other motherboards?
 You may have heard of ATX motherboards or even mini-ITX motherboards but what about microATX motherboards?
 Learn more about them and find out which type of gaming PC they are best suited for by reading through our guide on choosing a microATX motherboard.

 Identifying motherboard features